UofTCoders/2018-09-10-utoronto/code/challenge-answers.md

     sns.despine()
     ```

 4. Ask them to share which color they chose!
-Show how to search online for "matplolib markers" which should take them to this page https://matplotlib.org/api/markers_api.html listing all possible markers.
+Show how to search online for "matplotlib markers" which should take them to this page https://matplotlib.org/api/markers_api.html listing all possible markers.

     ```
     fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(8, 4))